 # 10: Make a List of Your Questions

 Don’t think you have to know everything before you get started.
 You don’t.
 Don’t make the mistake of drinking from a fire hose, trying to learn everything on day one, and giving yourself information overload.
 Just learn as you go.
 Keep a page in your notebook to write down questions as they arise.
 When these questions come up, ask them in the Facebook group or email/call your sponsor to get the answers.

 Within your first three days of joining Avon, and after you’ve done the steps on this Avon Getting Started Checklist, schedule a sit down with your Avon sponsor.
 Share your goals with them.
 Share your proposed daily routine.
 Ask your questions.
 Ask them for any tips or suggestions they can offer.
-I just did this with my sponsor and it was very helpful.
 You can do this by phone, SKYPE or in person.